Foreman overview and concepts

 RPM packages

-Import RPM packages from any repository, for example from Red Hat, SUSE, and custom repositories.
-Foreman server downloads the RPM files and stores them locally.
-You can use these repositories and their RPM files in content views.
+Import RPM packages from any repository, for example from Amazon, Oracle, Red Hat, SUSE, and custom repositories.
+Foreman server downloads the RPM packages and stores them locally.
+You can use these repositories and their RPM packages in content views.

 Deb packages